stx-advox/land/_pages/advox-learn.md

 **Goal:**

- - Make new joiner feel even more welcomed with personal touch - Help new joiner to weave more seamlessly into the Stacks Advocates so the whole thing is less intimidating thereby increase the accessibility & participation rate
+ - Make new member feel even more welcomed with a personal touch - Help new joiner to weave more seamlessly into the Stacks Advocates so the whole thing is less intimidating thereby increase the accessibility & participation rate

 **Involves:**